I am pleased to hear Wrexham Council has passed a motion supporting WASPI campaigners.

 It is good news that this motion was – eventually – passed and I know that local campaigners will be pleased to get the backing of Wrexham Council.

-This good news came just a day after the Department for Work and Pensions responded to the petitions handed in by dozens of MPs from across Britain.
+This good news came just a day after the Department for Work and Pensions responded to the petitions handed in by dozens of politicians from across Britain.
 That reply was not such good news – the Government are still refusing to provide further transitional arrangements to help the thousands of women affected by pensions inequality.

 However, if there is one thing I have learnt from working with WASPI campaigners, it is that they do not give up.
 They can be assured of my support as we continue to fight to change the Government’s mind.